-- 5.21 Pursuant to section 4(3) of Part 2 of Schedule 2 to the AMLO, customers to whom SDD may be applied are: - (a) a financial institution; - (b) an institution that- - (i) is incorporated or established in an equivalent jurisdiction; - (ii) carries on a business similar to that carried on by a financial institution; - (iii) has measures in place to ensure compliance with requirements similar to those imposed under Schedule 2; and - (iv) is supervised for compliance with those requirements by an authority in that jurisdiction that performs functions similar to those of any of the RAs; - (c) a corporation listed on any stock exchange; - (d) an investment vehicle where the person responsible for carrying out measures that are similar to the CDD measures in relation to all the investors of the investment vehicle is- - (i) a financial institution; - (ii) an institution incorporated or established in Hong Kong, or in an equivalent jurisdiction that - has measures in place to ensure compliance with requirements similar to those imposed under Schedule 2; and - ➢ is supervised for compliance with those requirements. - (e) the Government or any public body in Hong Kong; or - (f) the government of an equivalent jurisdiction or a body in an equivalent jurisdiction that performs functions similar to those of a public body.
+- 5.22 Pursuant to section 4(3) of Part 2 of Schedule 2 to the AMLO, customers to whom SDD may be applied are: - (a) a financial institution; - (b) an institution that- - (i) is incorporated or established in an equivalent jurisdiction20; - (ii) carries on a business similar to that carried on by a financial institution; - (iii) has measures in place to ensure compliance with requirements similar to those imposed under Schedule 2 to the AMLO; and - (iv) is supervised for compliance with those requirements by an authority in that jurisdiction that performs functions similar to those of any of the RAs; - (c) a corporation listed on any stock exchange; - (d) an investment vehicle where the person responsible for carrying out measures that are similar to the CDD measures in relation to all the investors of the investment vehicle is- - (i) a financial institution; or - (ii) an institution that - is incorporated or established in Hong Kong or in an equivalent jurisdiction; - has measures in place to ensure compliance with requirements similar to those imposed under Schedule 2 to the AMLO; and - is supervised for compliance with those requirements; - (e) the Government or any public body in Hong Kong; or - (f) the government of an equivalent jurisdiction or a body in an equivalent jurisdiction that performs functions similar to those of a public body.

-&lt;sup>17 "Equivalent jurisdiction" referred to in this Guideline means a jurisdiction that is a member of the FATF, other than Hong Kong, or a jurisdiction that imposes requirements similar to those imposed under Schedule 2 to the AMLO.
+20 "Equivalent jurisdiction" referred to in this Guideline means a jurisdiction that is a member of the FATF, other than Hong Kong, or a jurisdiction that imposes requirements similar to those imposed under Schedule 2 to the AMLO.